Investigating $f(R)$-Inflation: background evolution and constraints: Modified gravity inflationary model

 where $\dot{} = d/dt$, and $H \equiv \dot{a}/a$ is the Hubble parameter. \\ By varying the action in Eq.~\eqref{eq:azionetot_Jordan} with respect to $\phi$, we obtain:

 and, by explicating the curvature scalar in the FLRW metric in Eq.~\eqref{eq:vincolo_def}, we get:

-These two equations are independent, and it is useful to stress that only the scale factor $a(t)$ and the scalar field $\phi(t)$ are the two fundamental degrees of freedom for cosmological implementation, whereas the potential $V(\phi)$ represents the fingerprint of the particular $f(R)$-Lagrangian adopted.
+These two equations, i.e. Eqs.~\eqref{eq:Friedmann_mod}, \eqref{eq:vincolo_FLRW} are independent, and it is useful to stress that only the scale factor $a(t)$ and the scalar field $\phi(t)$ are the two fundamental degrees of freedom for cosmological implementation, whereas the potential $V(\phi)$ represents the fingerprint of the particular $f(R)$-Lagrangian adopted.